FAQ

 Here’s everything you need to know before working with us.

-Prototyping tests how your solution works, not if the market wants it.
+MVP development tests how your solution works, not if the market wants it.

-What prototyping validates:
+What MVP development validates:

-What prototyping does NOT validate:
+What MVP development does NOT validate:

 What transfers: Core logic, user flows, functional architecture, validated scope.